prolificinteractive/Yoshi/README.md

 ## License

+![prolific](https://s3.amazonaws.com/prolificsitestaging/logos/Prolific_Logo_Full_Color.png)

+Copyright (c) 2016 Prolific Interactive

-Yoshi is Copyright (c) 2016 Prolific Interactive.
+Yoshi is maintained and sponsored by Prolific Interactive.
 It may be redistributed under the terms specified in the [LICENSE] file.

-[LICENSE]: /LICENSE
+[LICENSE]: ./LICENSE

-## Maintainers

-![prolific](https://s3.amazonaws.com/prolificsitestaging/logos/Prolific_Logo_Full_Color.png)

-Yoshi is maintained and funded by Prolific Interactive.
-The names and logos are trademarks of Prolific Interactive.